Chiral-scale effective field theory for dense and thermal systems: Nuclear matter properties with CSDC

 \subsection{Gas-liquid phase transition}

-Let's now turn to more details on the GLPT of SNM.
+Let us now turn to more details on the GLPT of SNM.
 For clarity, we plot the pressure as a function of chemical potential for free Fermi gas (LO of CSDC framework), \(\mathcal{O}(k_{\mathrm{c}}^{12})\) of CSDC framework, and TM1~\cite{Sugahara:1993wz} in Fig.~\ref{fig:P_mu_TM1}.

 The GLPT of SNM is from the binding energy of zero-temperature SNM, as a result of the competition between repulsive and attractive interactions, which is crucial to the formation of stable nuclei structures.
-Then, the dependence of the pressure on chemical potential of SNM will be divided into three segments: a low-density gas phase, a high-density liquid phase, and an intermediate non-equilibrium phase.
+Then, the dependence of the pressure on chemical potential of SNM will be divided into three segments: a low-density gas phase, a high-density liquid phase, and an intermediate nonequilibrium phase.
 If the temperature is raised, these three segments will gradually merge into a single phase at the critical temperature, \(T_{\rm c}\), as illustrated in Fig.~\ref{fig:P_mu_TM1}: The binding energy structure is eliminated by temperature.

 From Fig.~\ref{fig:P_mu_TM1} one can see that there is no GLPT structure for the FG case, as expected.
 However, both the higher order CSDC and TM1 calculations exhibit the GLPT, and the segment of small \(\mu\) is called gas phase.
 Explicitly, it is found that \(T_{\rm c}\simeq 22.6~\rm MeV\) for \(\mathcal{O}(k_{\mathrm{c}}^{12})\) of CSDC, consistent with the estimation in Ref.~\cite{Karnaukhov:2003vp}, and \(T_{\rm c}\simeq 15.6~\rm MeV\) for the TM1 parameter set.
 Note that in the literature, the estimation of the GLPT is not convergent.
 It depends on the model used and how the data are extracted and ranges from several MeV to $20\pm3$~MeV~\cite{Karnaukhov:2003vp,Karnaukhov:2008be,Elliott:2013pna}.